 Apart from the food, the main thing which keeps us coming back to this mid-town restaurant is the constant change in the menu.
 As the seasons change, different produce comes fresh into the market.
 Chef Thomas Zacharias prides himself on bending with the seasonal winds.
 The pastry in the featured photo is a late hold-over from the summer menu.
 The rest of the menu has moved on to the monsoon.
 This places the restaurant smack in the middle of the global farm-to-table food movement.
 A wonderfully flavourful tiny fish, mandeli, is back on the menu.

-One lovely thing that is not easy to spot in the photo above is the fact that the hot kitchen has a significant number of women chef.
+One lovely thing that is not easy to spot in the photo above is the fact that the hot kitchen has a significant number of women chefs.
 This is a healthy trend.
-I worry about the elitism inherent in organic food and the fresh food movement, even the word sustainability, but gender balance cannot have downsides.
+I worry about the elitism inherent in organic food and the fresh food movement, even in the word sustainability, but gender balance cannot have downsides.